 What Is Shed (Shed Rx)?

-Shed — sometimes referred to as Shed Rx — is a direct-to-consumer compounded GLP-1 telehealth platform offering compounded semaglutide for weight loss.
-Like Luma Health, Shed operates in the cash-pay compounded market: patients complete an online health intake, a licensed provider issues a prescription, and medication is shipped directly to the patient's door.
+Shed — sometimes referred to as Shed Rx — is a direct-to-consumer GLP-1 telehealth platform based in Arizona, operating since 2022.
+Shed offers one of the broadest medication menus in the space: compounded semaglutide and tirzepatide available as weekly injections, daily sublingual drops, or dissolvable lozenges, alongside brand-name Wegovy and Zepbound and an FDA-approved oral GLP-1 option.
+Like Luma Health, Shed operates in the cash-pay market: patients complete an online health intake, a licensed provider issues a prescription, and medication is shipped directly to the patient's door.
 No insurance is required.

-Shed has built a consumer presence in the GLP-1 market through social media marketing and a competitive entry-level price point.
-The platform is legitimate — it operates with licensed US providers and uses licensed compounding pharmacies.
+Shed has built a consumer presence in the GLP-1 market through social media marketing, a competitive entry-level price point, and a publicized weight-loss money-back guarantee.
+The platform is legitimate — it operates with licensed US providers and sources compounded medications from licensed 503A pharmacies.
 The primary questions for patients comparing Shed to Luma Health are: what is the all-in monthly cost at the maintenance dose where most patients spend most of their treatment time, how transparent is the pharmacy relationship, and what happens to pricing as doses increase.

 The Pricing Structure: Where Shed and Luma Health Diverge